Current professional focus

 - Start-up entrepreneur.
 Founded, co-founded, or assisted others to found well over 100 businesses in a dozen industries for over 40 years.
 Deeply experienced in all aspects of start-up entrepreneurship including marketing, finance, accounting, taxes, law, and personnel.

-- Web product and project manager / owner including ideation, research, conceptual framework design, business model and process design and engineering, market testing.
+- Web product and project manager / owner including ideation, research, conceptual framework design, business model and process design and engineering, software architecture, programming, and market testing.